DiyaSankhla/Bioinformatics/README.md

-# Bioinformatics
+# Bioinformatics Questions
-Code of Global Alignment
+Code for Global Alignment

-Code of Conversion of DNA Seq to Protein Seq
+Code for Conversion of DNA Seq to Protein Seq